 29. This Mortal Coil- Filigree and Shadow (4AD, 1986)

 While originally conceived as a project to shine a light on Modern English’s overlooked singles, This Mortal Coil truly embodies 4AD’s spirit of collaboration and innovation.
-Primarily driven by ambient interludes and covers of forgotten gems, the collaborative project features a roster of both 4AD alumni and similarly talented peers.
+Primarily driven by ambient interludes and covers of forgotten gems, the project features a roster of both 4AD alumni and similarly talented peers.
 It’s nearly impossible to pin them down, but This Mortal Coil excels at breathing new life into some of the genre’s more formative, but less celebrated influences such as traditional European folk, nervous art-rock, and lush neo-classical.
-Each of their three records serves as a snapshot of the current state of 4AD, and their second delves deepest into the darkness for a wild, insular listen.
+Each of the project’s three records serves as a snapshot of the current state of 4AD, and their second delves deepest into the darkness for a wild, insular listen.

 30. Xmal Deutschland- Viva (Xile, 1987)

 Xmal Deutschland’s third album Viva, produced by The Stranglers’ Hugh Cornwell, is a slight departure in sound and style from the band’s previous offerings.
-This record has a bit more pop sensibility, and trades the band’s staunch all-German vocals for a handful of tracks with English vocals, including “Sickle Moon” and “Morning (Will There Really Be),” an adaptation of the poem by Emily Dickinson.
+This record has a bit more pop sensibility, and trades the band’s staunch all-German vocals for a handful of tracks sung in English including “Sickle Moon” and “Morning (Will There Really Be),” an adaptation of the poem by Emily Dickinson.
 Songs like “Matador” and “Polarlicht” are still in singer Anja Huwe’s native tongue, and further emphasize the Xmal Deutschland’s importance in the gothic pantheon.